jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE.md

     ```python
         return False if not p not and not q else True
     ```
-    this is not what we had in the beginning, we forgot to "multiply" `not` with the opposite of `and` to get `not`.
-What is the opposite of and? it's `or`. let's update the statement with an `or` to see if it works
+    this is not what we had in the beginning, we forgot to "multiply" `not` with the opposite of `and`.
+What is the opposite of and? `or`.
+- let's update the statement with an `or` to see if it works
     ```python
     def logical_disjunction(p, q):
         return False if not (p or q) else True